Tales from the Crypt (film): Plot

-After completing the final tale, the Crypt Keeper reveals that he was not warning them of what would happen, but telling them what has already happened: they have all "died without repentance".
-There is one clue to this twist in that Joan Collins' character is wearing the brooch her husband had given her for Christmas just before she killed him.
+After completing the final tale, the Crypt Keeper reveals that he was not warning them of what would happen, but instead telling them what has already happened: that they have all "died without repentance".
+There is one clue to this twist in that Joanne is wearing the brooch her husband had given her for Christmas just before she killed him.
 The door to Hell opens and Joanne, Carl, James, Ralph, and Major Rogers all enter (Ralph enters first and is seen falling down into a fiery abyss).
 "And now, who's next?" asks the Crypt Keeper, turning to face the camera as he says "Perhaps...YOU?"
 The scene pulls away as the entrance to the Crypt Keeper's lair is in flames.